-Threshold Process Requirements \$35,000 - \$79,999 A competitive process is not required, however a minimum of two suppliers must be invited to supply a quote.
-Documented evidence of each invitation such as an email message or written request received and/or Records of Verbal Quotes received form are to be attached to the requisition.
-If the purchase is for Services, then a Services Contract must be entered, and a Purchase Order supplied. \$80,000 - \$199,999 A Competitive process MUST be undertaken in the form of RFQ or RFT.
-Documented evidence of invitation is required - the contract (procurement) index within ECM must contain evidence that a minimum of three suppliers were invited to tender.
-A Contract is required to be entered. \$200,000 and over A Competitive process MUST be undertaken in the form of RFT. documented evidence of invitation of minimum three suppliers must be recorded against the Contract in ECM.
-RFT must comply with the Tendering requirements in Section 55 of the Local Government Act 1993 and part 7 of the Local Government (General) Regulation 2005.
+Threshold Process Requirements \$5,001 - \$34,999 A competitive process is not required, however one documented written or verbal quote is to be obtained (best practice to obtain two quotes is preferred).
+Email or written requests and/or Records of Verbal Quotes received form are to be attached to the requisition.
+A competitive process is not required, however a minimum of two suppliers must be invited to supply a quote. \$35,000 - \$79,999 Documented evidence of each invitation such as an email message or written request received and/or Records of Verbal Quotes received form are to be attached to the requisition.
+If the purchase is for Services, then a Services Contract must be entered, and a Purchase Order supplied.
+A Competitive process MUST be undertaken in the form of RFQ or RFT. \$80,000 - \$199,999 Documented evidence of invitation is required - the contract (procurement) index within ECM must contain evidence that a minimum of three suppliers were invited to tender.
+A Contract is required to be entered.
+A Competitive process MUST be undertaken in the form of RFT. documented evidence of invitation of minimum three suppliers must be recorded against the Contract in ECM. \$200,000 and over RFT must comply with the Tendering requirements in Section 55 of the Local Government Act 1993 and part 7 of the Local Government (General) Regulation 2005.
 Purchases MUST be presented and approved at a Council meeting prior to purchase.
 An appropriate Contract must be entered into.
 Up to \$500,000 - Emergency and Natural Disaster response Council is not required to tender prior to entering a Contract with a value up to \$500,000 where the primary purpose of purchase is related to a declared Natural Disaster.
 Local Government (General) Regulation 2021, Clause 170A states the contract: a) be primarily for the purpose to or recovery from a declared natural disaster. b) is entered into within 12 Months after the due date on which the natural disaster is declared.
 These purchases MUST have an approved Purchase Order (PO) prior to receipt of goods or services.